 Treating diabetes with insulin shots at regular intervals helps patients with type 1 diabetes avoid serious complications like diabetic ketoacidosis, which stems from inadequate glucose in the blood.
 When this happens, the body uses fat in place of insulin, which builds up ketones (acids) that are poisonous in large numbers.

 Diabetic ketoacidosis sometimes develops in patients who have type 1 diabetes but have yet to be diagnosed.
 It can also occur when patients who have type 1 diabetes develop an infection, an injury, or an illness, or when they miss an insulin dosage or undergo surgery.
 Symptoms of diabetic ketoacidosis include head and stomach pain, nausea, vomiting, rapid breathing, reduced alertness, and dry skin.

 Depending on its severity, type 2 diabetes patients may be able to manage the condition through healthy eating and regular physical activity.
 These treatments also help with gestational diabetes.

-Additionally, a doctor may prescribe medication such as Invokana to be combined with insulin treatment and/or healthy lifestyle choices.
-Invokana has been proven to effectively control blood sugar by blocking glucose from being reabsorbed into the blood.
+Additionally, a doctor may prescribe medication like Invokana or another SGLT2 inhibitor to be combined with insulin treatment and/or healthy lifestyle choices.
+Invokana reduces blood sugar by blocking glucose from being reabsorbed into the blood.
 The effectiveness of the drug comes at a price, however, as the side effects of Invokana can be just as bad as the symptoms it is intended to treat.